pocesar/node-stratum/README.md

 node node_modules/.bin/blocknotify --host localhost --port 1337 --password willbebase64encoded --hash abcdef...
 ```

-This command is called automatically if you set the `coind` options.
+This command is called automatically if you set the `coind` options, they are forked when the server is started.

 ## Usage